 Laura correctly reminds me that business class is mostly about the bed.
 It's the main reason that those extra miles or dollars are justified.
 I do believe that service, and a feeling of exclusivity and luxury go a long way in further enhancing a flight.
 I've had hit or miss service with both airlines, but I've also had some of my happiest flying memories with them as well.
 It's for that reason I'm going to waive the Swiss flag of neutrality, thanking both airlines for continuing to create intelligent, service oriented and seasoned crews.
 I also just don't want either airline to spit in my food.
 I travel a lot!

-However it is you've managed to fly in business class, it's a remarkable feat.
 Modern business class services are designed to maximize your time from check in, right up until the minute you yell "taxi".
-I don't think any airline, even many first class offerings, rival Virgin Atlantic's ground services.
-Their "business class lounges" offer full service meal options for everyone, their Upper Class Wing makes you feel like a rockstar and the general aesthetic is unmatched in style.
-British Airways has really impressed me of late with their on board food and beverages, and I do love being able to semi recline for movie time and then go full flat without assistance.
-I'm giving the win to Virgin Atlantic based on it's before and after the flight experience, and that everyone is guaranteed aisle access, plus...they have a bar on board.
+While both airlines excel in the air, Virgin Atlantic's ground services are truly world class, even compared to many first class offerings.
+The Upper Class Wing at Heathrow makes you feel like a true rockstar and the general aesthetic is unmatched in style.
+Without furtheir adieu, we're giving the win to Virgin Atlantic based on it's before and after the flight experience, and that everyone is guaranteed aisle access, plus...they have a bar on board.
 One exception, the Club World London City offering was the best flight we've ever had, so if you get to experience that, go for it.
 Close to call but Virgin Atlantic wins overall.